tommy-ca/hft-orderbook/README.md

 Run `benchmark.py` after building the wheel to measure add and execute performance.

 ## Rust core and bindings
 The `rust_core` crate contains the core implementation and is built independently.
-Use feature flags to compile Python or Node.js bindings.
+Python and Node.js bindings live under the `bindings/` directory.
+Use feature flags to compile either binding.

 ### Python
+Bindings are located in `bindings/python`.
 Build and install a wheel:
 ```bash
 maturin build --manifest-path rust_core/Cargo.toml --release --features python
 ```

 ### Node.js
+Bindings are located in `bindings/nodejs`.
 Install `@napi-rs/cli` and build the Node addon:
 ```bash
 napi build --manifest-path rust_core/Cargo.toml --release
 ```